 See how to make a pillowcase with French seams using this easy envelope pillowcase sewing tutorial.
-It’s both easy and pretty.
-And see how I tweaked the sewing process to make it easier to sew!
-(Nope, no burrito style!)
+I tweaked the process so it's so easy (no burrito style needed!).
+Meet my best envelope pillow cover pattern for your bed, adjustable to any size:

-So this is what you get here in this pillowcase sewing tutorial:
+This is what our readers love about this pillowcase sewing tutorial:

 Now, let's start!
 Let me give you a few pieces of info you'll need for sewing pillowcases: